Avro Energy started trading in December 2015 from its Warwickshire base but closed in September 2021.

 In the meantime, your gas and electricity supplies will continue as usual.

 This helps ensure that your transfer to the new supplier is as smooth as possible.
 Any credit you have with Avro Energy will be protected and usually honoured by the new supplier.

 Avro Energy often offered cheap energy deals.
 Its founders said they set up the firm to tackle consumer disadvantage in the energy market.

 Avro Energy came 3rd out of 25 energy companies rated by 7,460 members of the public.

-Its performance has improved since the previous year when it came joint 16th out of 35 companies rated.
-Despite the cheap deals it offers, however, it didn't achieve the highest rating of five stars for value for money.
+Its performance improved since the previous year when it came joint 16th out of 35 companies rated.
+Despite the cheap deals it offered, however, it didn't achieve the highest rating of five stars for value for money.
 Keep reading to find out how it fared in other areas.

 Great customer service.